 Program Fees

-Financial Assistance to cover up to the full tuition is available on a case by case basis and based on need.
+Financial Assistance to cover up to the full tuition is available based on financial need.

 Program Hours